 Good news and bad news about alternative careers for teachers

 Let’s start with the bad news.
-Many businesses are on hiring freezes as they figure this thing out.
-Companies are scrambling, just like the rest of us, to decide how to shift everyone to remote working.
+Many businesses are cutting back as a response to the wildly fluctuating economy.
+Companies are scrambling, just like the rest of us.
 When the pandemic started in the US, I read that hiring froze to 12% from 40% previously.
-Millions of people are unemployed and businesses are closed.
-Interviews might be canceled or delayed, which will feel frustrating and overwhelming to an active job searcher.
+Millions of people are still unemployed as many businesses closed during that time, while others restructured.

 The good news?
 HR experts have said to hit the market hard right now.
 Companies are hiring teachers for a variety of alternative careers.
 Your skills are in demand, and if you want to make a move, now is a great time to capitalize on employers being more flexible during a significant candidate shortage.